shwinshaker/starter-academic/content/publication/DoubleDescent/index.md

 ---
-title: "Average Approximates First Principal Component?
-An Empirical Analysis on Representations from Neural Language Models"
+title: "Double Descent in Adversarial Training: An Implicit Label Noise Perspective"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Zihan Wang
 - admin
+- Liyuan Liu
 - Jingbo Shang

 # Author notes (optional)